About Real Cedar

 When you’re deciding on siding, there are many factors to consider – aesthetics, value, durability, versatility and environmental sustainability.
-Now, many plastic imitators may claim to rank high in all these categories.
+Now, many plastic and fiber cement imitators may claim to rank high in all these categories.
 But how do they really stack up against Real Cedar?
 According to most experts, synthetic materials pale in comparison.
 Here’s why.

 Don't know the difference between channel and bevel siding?
 This is a great place to start.